 What is the toolbox about?

 The private sector in Egypt, Lebanon and Palestine faces severe challenges in attracting and maintaining qualified and dedicated Blue Collar workers and encouraging young students to decide for the vocational education path.
 There are several reasons for this, including a lack of information and orientation about the respective sectors and their decent job opportunities, wrong perceptions of working conditions and training/career opportunities as well as predominant societal prejudices about certain occupations.
-However, companies and other actors (such as NGOs, professional associations1 and public institutions) typically do not dispose of sufficient resources, time and know-how to develop effective instruments from scratch to tackle these challenges.
+However, companies and other actors (such as NGOs, professional associations and public institutions) typically do not dispose of sufficient resources, time and know-how to develop effective instruments from scratch to tackle these challenges.

 To support and ease this effort, this toolbox provides ready-made and practice-oriented instruments aiming at enhancing societal acceptance and attractiveness of vocational education and Blue Collar work and to encourage students, graduates and job seekers to work in this field.
 Even though the main focus of the toolbox is the promotion of Blue Collar employment as well as vocational education and occupations in selected sectors/profiles, the instruments compiled in this toolbox are flexible enough to be used in other sectors and can be quickly adapted to the specific needs of the users.